Comifuro

-Comic Frontier, also widely known as Comifuro (abbreviated as CF) is a dōjinshi convention held bi-annually in Jakarta, Indonesia.
+Comic Frontier, also widely known as Comifuro (unrelated to the Japanese manga service of the same name; abbreviated as CF), is a dōjinshi convention held biannually in BSD City, Tangerang Regency, Banten, Indonesia.
+It has a wide range of activities and participants, from the dōjin marketplace, cosplay show, corporate booth, music performance, and talkshow discussing creative industries (particularly comic and animation) in Indonesia.
+The convention has been influenced in design and spirit by the Japanese Comiket convention.

 History

 The convention was founded by several students from the University of Indonesia, with the first convention held in 2012.
 It was then called Comic Frontier Akipa x Gelar Jepang and 35 circles participated.

-Originally a part of Gelar Jepang, a Japanese cultural event organised by Japanese Language Study Centre of University of Indonesia, Comifuro was spun-off as a standalone event since its third convention.
+Originally a part of Gelar Jepang, a Japanese cultural event organised by Japanology Students' Association of the Faculty of Humanities of the University of Indonesia, Comifuro was spun-off as a standalone event since its third convention.

 Comifuro is a member of the International Otaku Expo Association, a global association of expos and events that feature otaku culture.